Eat

 Increase your blood pressure

 Caffeine can increase your blood pressure by a small amount for a few hours after you eat or drink it.
-But, if you regularly drink a moderate amount of caffeine, the effect is reduced.
-A moderate amount is around 400mg of caffeine or four cups of instant coffee.
+But the effect is reduced if you regularly drink a moderate amount of caffeine such as around 400 milligrams (mg) of caffeine.
+This equals about four cups of instant coffee or five cups of tea.

 Make you urinate (pee) more

 Caffeine stimulates your bladder to produce pee (urine) more quickly than usual.
-You might find yourself going to the loo more often, but there’s no evidence to suggest it actually dehydrates you.
-In fact, tea and coffee contribute towards your daily fluid intake.
+You might find yourself going to the loo more often.
+Caffeine is thought to cause dehydration, but this effect is small.
+In fact, the amount of water you consume in a cup of tea or coffee still counts towards your daily fluid intake.

 Trigger certain medical conditions

 If you have certain medical conditions, you may be particularly sensitive to the effects of caffeine.
-For example, some people with irritable bowel syndrome (IBS) report that caffeine is a trigger, leading to symptoms such as diarrhoea.
+For example, some people with irritable bowel syndrome (IBS) may find that caffeine triggers symptoms such as bloating, stomach cramps or diarrhoea.

 How much caffeine should you have in a day?

 The recommended daily amount of caffeine depends on a few things.
-If you’re an adult over the age of 18, and not pregnant, then the safe daily amount is up to 400mg per day (about four mugs of instant coffee or five mugs of tea).
+If you’re over the age of 18 then the safe daily amount is up to 400mg per day (about four or five cups of coffee).
 But, if you’re pregnant or breastfeeding, then the safe daily amount is reduced to 200mg per day.

-Caffeine might affect children and teenagers more, or differently, than adults.
-In the UK, the recommended safe limits of caffeine in children and teenagers is 3mg/kg body weight, and it should only be consumed in moderation.
-For example, the safe limit for a healthy 10-year-old weighing 32kg would be 96mg caffeine per day (two cups of weak tea).
+Caffeine might affect children and teenagers differently than adults.
+In the UK, the recommended safe limits of caffeine in children and teenagers is 3mg/kg body weight.
+For example, the safe limit for a healthy 10-year-old weighing 30kg would be 90mg caffeine per day (two cups of weak tea).

-The amount of caffeine found in different food and drinks can vary greatly between products.
-For example, how much caffeine is in your favourite cappuccino will depend on things like the manufacturing process, type of beans used and how it’s made by your barista.
-So it’s difficult to know the exact amount of caffeine for sure.
-But as a rough idea, the average caffeine content of some common foods and drinks could be approximately:
+The amount of caffeine found in different food and drinks can vary greatly between products, so it’s difficult to know the exact amount of caffeine for sure.
+But as a rough idea, here is the approximate average caffeine content of some common foods and drinks.

 How does caffeine affect your sleep?